thomasdideriksen/metadata/README.md

 ![alt text](https://www.dropbox.com/s/4c5byfv4hv4kpx5/jpeg.png?raw=1)

-In order to navigate this IFD structure and extract/insert tags in specific IFDs, metadata.js provides a simple, string-based address format.
-For example, if you want to extract the [exposure time](http://www.awaresystems.be/imaging/tiff/tifftags/privateifd/exif/exposuretime.html) tag, you would use the following address.
+In order to navigate this IFD structure and extract/insert tags in specific IFDs, metadata.js provides a simple, string-based format for adressing IFDs.
+For example, if you want to extract the [exposure time](http://www.awaresystems.be/imaging/tiff/tifftags/privateifd/exif/exposuretime.html) tag, you would use the following IFD path.

 ```javascript
 var tag = exif.getTag('/ifd[0]/exif[0]/ifd[0]', 0x829a);